eibex/reaction-light/README.md

 - [License](https://github.com/eibex/reaction-light#license)

 ## Requirements
 Discord.py requires Python 3.5.3 or higher.
 This bot requires discord.py 1.2.5 or greater.
+It is recommended to run the bot on Linux based systems.
 You can get discord.py via PyPI:
 ```
 python3 -m pip install -U discord.py